RamyaPrabha27/projects_history_app/README.md

 ## 🚀 Overview
 Project History App is a Rails application that allows users to leave a comment and change the status of the project.
 This guide provides step-by-step instructions to set up and run the application locally.

+For the questions and answers based on discussion with colleagues, refer Discovery.md file

 ---

 ## 📌 Prerequisites